Lives & works: Devon, UK

 Her solo shows include Print Room, at The Photographers’ Gallery, London and James Danziger Gallery, New York (1995); Embodied, Arnolfini Gallery, Bristol (1994); The Observer and the Observed, James Danziger Gallery, New York (1995); New Work, Paul Kasmin Gallery, New York; Transience of Nature, Nichido Contemporary Art, Tokyo Design Centre and Ingleby Gallery (all in 2003); Under the Moon, Purdy Hicks Gallery, London Von Lintel Gallery, Los Angeles (2015) and at Danziger Gallery, New York (2016).

-All proceeds from the sale of this edition go to Redeye, the Photography Network, Manchester in support of the next generation of photography talent.
+All proceeds from the sale of this edition go to supporting northern UK photography and the next generation of photography talent.